Monitoring Air During Viral Outbreaks

 Infectious diseases represent a permanent threat to public health.
 The current global pandemic of COVID-19 (caused by the novel coronavirus SARS-CoV-2) has forced society to face unforeseen challenges and to adjust to a new reality.
-As lockdowns ease, the need to monitor the airborne viral load in critical areas is more important than ever to halt the spread of the virus.
+As mutant coronavirus strains have emerged posing new challenges in combating the pandemic, the need to monitor the airborne viral load in critical areas is more important than ever to halt the spread of the virus.

 Designed to detect the smallest viruses and microorganisms in your air